Azure/azure-powershell/src/Migrate/docs/Remove-AzMigrateServerReplication.md

 ```

 ### -TargetObjectID
-Specifies the replcating server for which the test migration needs to be initiated.
+Specifies the replcating server for which the replicatio needs to be disabled.
 The ID should be retrieved using the Get-AzMigrateServerReplication cmdlet.

 ```yaml